tejasmanohar/website/_pages/04_press.md

 permalink: /press
 ---

-Sometimes, I end up in the news, and then I post a link here.
+Sometimes, I end up in the news, and then, I post a link here.
 If you're interested in featuring my work, words, or thoughts, don't hesitate to reach out.

 - [5 innovative IT hiring Strategies](http://www.cio.com/article/3206005/hiring-and-staffing/5-innovative-it-hiring-strategies.html), _CIO magazine_